contentful/actions-app-deploy/README.md

 Check out [Contentful App Framework](https://www.contentful.com/developers/docs/extensibility/app-framework/) to learn more about Contentful Apps.

-## Why use this GitHub-action
+## Why use this GitHub Actions

-If your App is hosted on Contentful App Hosting, you can use this GitHub action to automatically deploy your App after pushing your code.
+If your App is hosted on Contentful App Hosting, you can use this GitHub Action to automatically deploy your App after pushing your code.
 This saves a lot of time and manual uploading.

 ## Usage

 ### The workflow file

-To use this GitHub action, you need to create a GitHub workflow file in your repository.
+To use this GitHub Action, you need to create a GitHub workflow file in your repository.
 The workflow file should be placed in the `.github/workflows` directory in your repository.

 The contents of the workflow file should be as follows: